j4w8n/pijoy/README.md

-# pijo
+# pijoy

 Create standardized Javascript objects for API error responses, per [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457).

-Pronounced "Pie Jo", the name is an acronym for _Problem Instance Javascript Object_.
+Pronounced "Pie Joy", the name is an acronym for _Problem Instance Javascript Object Yo!_.
 I took some poetic license from the RFC verbiage "problem details", to arrive at "problem instance".

+> The original name was "pijo", but the NPM registry rejected that on the basis it was too much like the existing package "pino".
+Good.
+I already have another package that ends in y for "yo!".

 "problem details" - One or more Javascript object key/value pairs, that provide details about API request errors.
-Some, or all, of which are be defined by RFC 9457.
+Some, or all, of which are defined by RFC 9457.

 "problem instance" - A Javascript object consisting of problem details.